-5.3 Archive Enclave
+5.1.4 Archive Zone

-The raw images, data products, and other records of the survey such as commands, events, and telemetry from Observatory systems are all stored in the Archive.
+The raw images, released data products, and other records of the survey such as commands, events, and telemetry from Observatory systems are all stored in the Archive.
 As the permanent scientific record of the survey, no more than 1% of the raw images or telemetry may be lost or corrupted according to Rubin requirements.

 To help ensure this, the French Data Facility maintains a disaster recovery copy of all raw images and selected data products.
 Additional copies of some raw images and data products will be stored in Observatory systems in Chile.
+Raw images and key data products are also stored on tape backup at SLAC.